PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 ## Click

-Click element at its center point. <p> If the element's center point is obscured by another element, an element click intercepted error is returned.
+Clicks on a link, button, checkbox or radio button at its center point.
+If the click action causes a new page to load (like a link usually does), call waitForPageToLoad. <p> On mobile devices, if the element's center point is obscured by another element, an element click intercepted error is returned.
 If the element is outside the viewport, an element not interactable error is returned.
 Not all drivers automatically scroll the element into view and may need to be scrolled to in order to interact with it.

 ### Usage